 Yes, the Columbia Master of Science in Social Work is the same degree program as a master’s in social work (often abbreviated as an MSW).
 It fulfills any requirement for an accredited, graduate-level degree.
 The “master of science” designation reflects the deep scientific basis of our teaching and research.

-With that in mind, we work hard to find field placements close to your home, but we cannot guarantee it.
+With that in mind, we work hard to find practicum placements close to your home, but we cannot guarantee it.
 The maximum commute time allowed, from residence to agency site, is 90 minutes each way.

-Yes, the Field Education Department is responsible for placing students at sites.
+Yes, the Practicum Education Department is responsible for placing students at sites.
 They look for placements that meet each students’ interests while also providing an educationally sound environment where they can learn and practice social work.

-Generalist Year students have limited choice in their field placement.
+Generalist Year students have limited choice in their practicum placement.
 We do take into consideration your preferences but a placement with your selection of populations and areas of interest is not guaranteed.
 More choice is provided in your Specialized Year.